Yu-Group/simChef/vignettes/paper.md

 Data science simulation studies occupy an important role in data science research as a means to gain insight into new and existing statistical methods.
-Whether as a means to establish comprehensive benchmarks of existing procedures for a common task, to demonstrate the strengths and weaknesses of novel methodology applied to synthetic and real-world data, or to probe the validity of a theoretical analysis, simulations serve as statistical sandboxes that open a path toward otherwise inaccessible discoveries.
-Yet creating high-quality simulation studies typically involves a number of repetitive and error-prone coding tasks, such as implementing data-generating processes (DGPs) and statistical methods, sampling from these DGPs, parallelizing computation of simulation replicates, summarizing metrics, and visualizing, documenting, and saving results.
-While this administrative overhead is necessary to reach the end goals of a given data science simulation, it is not sufficient, as the data scientist must navigate a number of important judgment calls such as the choice of data settings, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
+In particular, simulations serve as statistical sandboxes that open a path toward otherwise inaccessible discoveries.
+For example, they can be used to establish comprehensive benchmarks of existing procedures for a common task, to demonstrate the strengths and weaknesses of novel methodology applied to synthetic and real-world data, or to probe the validity of a theoretical analysis.
+Yet creating high-quality simulation studies typically involves a number of repetitive and error-prone coding tasks, such as implementing data-generating processes (DGPs) and statistical methods, sampling from these DGPs, parallelizing computation of simulation replicates, summarizing metrics, and visualizing, documenting, presenting, and saving results.
+While this administrative overhead is necessary to reach the end goals of a given data science simulation, it is not sufficient, as the data scientist must navigate a number of important judgment calls such as the choice of DGPs, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
 The scientific context varies drastically from one study to the next while the simulation scaffolding remains largely similar; yet simulation code repositories often lack the flexibility to